felixblaschke/simple_animations/README.md

 - *While increasing the width* a typewriter-like **animated underscore** appears and persists.
 - *Shortly before the width reaches it's final size*, it starts to **type-write a text**.

-*With traditonal Flutter animation classes this will end in a huge StatefulWidget with multiple AnimationController, Tweens and all that initState and onDispose overhead.*
+*With traditional Flutter animation classes this will end in a huge StatefulWidget with multiple AnimationController, Tweens and all that initState and onDispose overhead.*